katewang1/Employee_Attrition_Analysis/README.md

 ## Results
 </br>

 (Which factors were most heavily weighted?
+- Age
+- Job Level
+- Marital Status
+- Monthly Income
+- Overtime
+- Stock Option Level
+- Years at Company
+- Years in Current Role
+- Years with Current Manager

   Individually and/or by categories of sorts?
 Personal, work environment, etc.  Can we improve attrition rate by adjusting the inputs?)
 </br>
 </br>